ibm-cloud-docs/virtual-servers/vsi_configuring.md

 # Configuring virtual servers
 {: #configuring-virtual-servers}

-When you have access to your virtual server, be sure to change your password and consider setting up SSH for a more secure authentication solution.
+When you have access to your virtual server, be sure to change your password.
+For improved authentication security, set up SSH.
 There are many other options for configuring your virtual server to meet the needs of your environment.
 {:shortdesc}

 ## Log in